aliciaC1/GIPHY-API/README.md

 ### Future Enhancements:
 > - Enable user to select gifs to download and save to their local computer.
+> - Select gifs to save to user's favorites, which can be accessed through the favorites toggle button.

 ***Take no credit for Studio Ghibli artwork , icons, images.
 Pulled from other resources***